 Explore beyond the Mid-Atlantic region with a day trip to Cleveland, OH.
 A two-hour drive from Pittsburgh awaits the Midwestern urban oasis of rock and roll history, world-class art museums, and a thriving food scene.
 Settled on the shores of Lake Erie, Cleveland has something for everyone.

-Groove your way over to the Rock & Roll Hall of Fame.
+Groove your way over to the Rock & Roll Hall of Fame, one of the top tourist attractions in Cleveland, OH.
 Browse the exhibits of inductees with stars ranging from Aerosmith to the Beatles and over 350 more bands and artists.

 Look upon memorabilia, outfits, instruments, and signatures.
 Watch induction nights from the past on screen in the Connor Theater, then make your own music in the Garage.